matthewdwayne391/Askly-AI/replit.md

 - Single-page application with no routing
 - Responsive design with mobile-first considerations
 - Server configured to listen on all network interfaces (`0.0.0.0`) for development accessibility

+## Setup Instructions

+### Environment Variables
+The application requires a Google Gemini API key to function:
+- **VITE_GOOGLE_API_KEY**: Your Google Gemini API key for AI chat functionality
+- The app will run without the key but will display a warning in the console and AI features won't work

+### Development
+- Run `npm run dev` to start the development server on port 5000
+- The server is configured to work with Replit's proxy environment

+### Deployment
+- Deployment target: **autoscale** (suitable for this stateless SPA)
+- Build command: `npm run build`
+- Run command: `npx vite preview --host 0.0.0.0 --port 5000`
+- The app will be accessible via a public URL when deployed